geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

 Once a community modules becomes "stable", it may be promoted to a core or extension module.
 Which depends on the nature of the community module.
-If the module is plug-in based (ie. it provides functionality that some users may want, but others may not) then it should become an extension.
+If the module is plug-in based (i.e. it provides functionality that some users may want, but others may not) then it should become an extension.
 Otherwise it should become a core module.